Maguari stork: Egg laying and nestlings

 Breeding is highly synchronised with the onset of rain during the wet season, which usually lasts from May to November in the llanos of Venezuela.
 However, most breeding of the maguari stork happens from July to mid-September, which is earlier than breeding in both the sympatric wood stork and the jabiru.
 Individuals begin migration to the breeding grounds as the rains begin, although some individuals may migrate and arrive early just before the rains.
 Despite the lengthy wet season in the llanos, the nesting period in one year never lasts for over four months.
 Elsewhere in the stork's global range, the timing of the breeding season is slightly different and somewhat shorter.
 In north east Argentina for example, the breeding season extends from June to August; and in east central Argentina extends from July to October, with eggs probably being laid in late June and early July.
-On Isla Mexiana in eastern Brazil, the breeding season lasts only from August to September.
+On Mexiana Island in northern Brazil, the breeding season lasts only from August to September.
 The timing of onset of the seasonal rain is extremely variable across the maguari stork's global range, with rainfall beginning in some years as early as late March and others as late as June.
 The start of breeding is therefore correspondingly variable; and in Argentina, nesting may commence as late as August with late rains.
 In the llanos, breeders may lay eggs as early as late May following unusually early and heavy rainfall; whereas young breeders may lay eggs as late as October with late-arriving rain.

 The clutch size is typically 3 or 4 eggs, with an average of 3.2 being reported.
 Eggs are laid on alternate days, so that hatching within clutches is highly asynchronous; with some young hatching up to a week apart.
 Incubation begins after the 2nd or 3rd egg is laid, is carried out by both parents, and lasts 29–32 days.
 The eggs are oval or subelliptical, and mean egg measurements are 75.19mm in length and 52.56mm in width; with maximum egg measurements of 77.4mm in length and 56.2mm in breadth having been recorded.
 The eggs are also said to be disproportionately small compared to the laying female's body mass.